synthetai/ComfyUI-ToolBox/README.md

   - `user`: User identifier for tracking and monitoring

 **Usage:**
-1. Set the desired number of input images using the `inputcount` parameter
+1. Set the desired number of image inputs using the `inputcount` parameter
 2. Click "Update inputs" to update the node interface
 3. Connect your images to the displayed image inputs
 4. When using DALL-E-2 model, only the first image will be used regardless of inputcount value
+5. For GPT-Image-1 model, up to 4 images can be used; if inputcount is set higher, only the first 4 will be used

 **Output:**
 - `image`: The edited image(s), returned as an image object in ComfyUI